 - Respondents may stun you with the vision and creativity they show with their answers.
 Links to their blogs or a verse or two of their poetry will leave you spellbound.

-- These responses may be marketing tips for improving the branding of the organization or some creative ideas that can lead to monetary gains.
+- These responses may be marketing tips for improving the organization’s branding or some creative ideas that can lead to monetary gains.

-- Get answers to complicated situations: Knotty situations need feedback that is more than just a mere Yes/No. Single-select or Multi-select questions cannot do justice to the detail or scrutiny required for some critical and complex situations.
+- Get answers to complicated situations: Knotty situations need more than just a mere Yes/No feedback.
+Single-select or Multi-select questions cannot do justice to the detail or scrutiny required for some critical and complex situations.

-- Open-ended questions work best in situations where the respondents are expected to explain their feedback or describe the troubles they’re facing with the products.
+- These questions work best in situations where the respondents are expected to explain their feedback or describe the troubles they’re facing with the products.

 - Understand your clientele better: You can learn from your respondents.
 The open-ended questions offer the freedom to these respondents to be vocal about their opinion that would be insightful for organizations.